COSC3020/divide-and-conquer-sum-Mgoodno1/README.md

 because the problem size is reduced by 3 at each recursive step.
 Thus, the total work being n log3 n which simplifies to n log n.

+# Plagarism Statement
+All exercises must contain the following statement: “I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.”